 Pinch and zoom and swiping around photos in playback all work as good as any smartphone.
-This is actually the first camera I’ve owned with touchscreen where it’s useful enough that that I can actually leave it turned on.
+This is actually the first camera I’ve owned with a touchscreen where it’s useful enough that I can actually leave it turned on.

 When in playback reviewing a photo, you can also zoom in much closer to your images that were shot RAW.
 On the X-T2 you could only zoom in so close to a RAW image and you had to convert it to JPG to get closer.
 This is actually a really nice improvement.

 There are new display settings for your LCD screen contrast.
 You can turn contrast high (for bright outdoors), medium or low, or turn it to amber for low profile indoor shooting.

 You can make all the settings on the display larger and you can customize what gets modified.
 I have this set as a swipe feature on my LCD so I can instantly make my settings larger or smaller.